nunoadrego/nunoadregodotcom/content/posts/uncensored-local-llms.md

 ## Cooperation

-With the ability to run models locally, I wondered if I could leverage them to aid in tasks that I might face in my daily job.
+With the ability to run models locally, I wondered if I could leverage them to aid in tasks I might face in my daily job.

 I began by focusing on securing systems such as Kubernetes clusters.
 Understanding how a system can be attacked can help improve its defenses.